peekbank/peekbank-website/README.md

 | `npm run astro ...`       | Run CLI commands like `astro add`, `astro check` |
 | `npm run astro -- --help` | Get help using the Astro CLI                     |

+### Random Notes/Oddities

+* The nova starlight theme likes to apply top marginsof 1 rem to a various of elements.
+If you have a row of elements and they are misalinged, be sure to explicity set a (top) margin via tailwind to override this.